larrabyte/bakerbot/README.md

 # bakerbot
 discord.py bot written in Python.
+Run the bot by executing main.py.
+Requirements so far:
+- `discord.py`
+- `PyNaCl`